Adult Summer Reading Program

 Join friendly readers to discuss what you’ve been reading lately via Zoom.
 New members are always welcome!

-- Wednesday, May 27, 7pm – Read a book with a pretty cover
+- Wednesday, July 29, 7pm – Read a book that features water on the cover or in the subject

 Email [email protected] for more information or to receive the online meeting information.